pollonegro/Lan-Dropbox/README.md

 ### PROLOGUE

-      I needed a wireless access point with some network functions for home.
+      I was looking for a wireless access point with some network functions for home.
-      I found this Chinese model at a good price in which OpenWRT and some tools can be installed.
+      I found this Chinese model at a good price in which OpenWRT and some security tools can be installed.

 ### INTRODUCTION